stmilne/icds_docs/docs/accounts/managing-storage.md

 ## User-managed groups

-If a group space owner wants more control over access, or wants to designate a group coordinator, they may wish to create a User Managed Group [(UMG)][UMG].
+If a group space owner wants direct control over group access, or wants to designate a group coordinator, they may create a User Managed Group [(UMG)][UMG].

 A UMG allows a group space owner to manage the group access list and group roles via [Penn State Accounts Management](https://accounts.psu.edu/manage).
 To create a UMG, select the following options: